ibm-cloud-docs/containers/cs_subnets.md

 ## Using existing subnets to create a cluster
 {: #subnets_custom}

 When you create a standard cluster, subnets are automatically created for you.
-However, instead of using the automatically provisioned subnets, you can use existing portable subnets from your IBM Cloud infrastructure (SoftLayer) account or reuse subnets from a deleted cluster.
+However, instead of using the automatically provisioned subnets, you can use existing portable subnets from your IBM Cloud infrastructure account or reuse subnets from a deleted cluster.
 {:shortdesc}

 Use this option to retain stable static IP addresses across cluster removals and creations, or to order larger blocks of IP addresses.
 If instead you want to get more portable public or private IP addresses to create network load balancer (NLB) or Ingress application load balancer (ALB) services, see [Adding portable IP addresses](#adding_ips).